 Look at how they are connecting their site’s topics to the news, and how journalists are covering it.
 What stats are journalists focusing on?
 What headlines are they using?
 Has one kind of campaign earned drastically more links than others?
 Looking at this can help spark ideas for how you can effectively make your topic newsworthy in 2022.

 There are many different formats that are popular across the digital PR industry.
-From a state-by-state map, to a dream job, to a survey – sometimes ideation starts with the campaign format.

 Let’s say your client’s site covers a seriously dull topic like data entry.
 First of all you may be thinking, how can I make data entry interesting and newsworthy?
 Let’s look at how we can brainstorm different campaign ideas based on the format.